JonathanNankivell/Do-NICE-s-recommended-questions-get-answered/README.md

 My claims were based on having read through a few of NICE's guidelines and having compiled some of their recommendations for research into a post.
 But, this basis was anecdote not data.

-The claim I make in my comment is empirical.
+The claim I maked in my comment was empirical.
 There is no need for guess work; we can simply check how often NICE's recommended questions actually get answered by looking at the numbers.

 This repo is my quick attempt to get a sense of how often NICE's recommended questions have been answered.